-Weight Limits in Iceland vs International Flights: On the main trip, the flight from Akureyri to Reykjavik has a luggage limit of 44 lbs for checked luggage.
+Weight Limits in Iceland vs International Flights: The flight from Akureyri to Reykjavik has a luggage limit of 44 lbs for checked luggage.
 If you prefer to bring the standard 50 lbs of luggage for your international flights, you will have the option to pack an overnight bag and send your excess luggage with the motorcoach, which will meet the group at the airport upon arrival in Reykjavik the following day.
 If you choose this option, any remaining luggage that you do bring on the flight must be under the 44 lb limit.